philiphoney/Ultra-bright/README.md

 Ultra bright is the Fullbright Vanilla Peck and the Optifine Pack in one.
 Is currently available in Minecraft version 1.19.x.

-## Vanllia and Optifine Fullbright is now a pack.
+## Vanilla and Optifine Fullbright is now a pack.

 Since recently there are now Fullbright Vanilla and Optifine in one pack.
 So you don't need a new pack for every new version.